rcmhunt71/GeneralRepo/PRICE/docs/architecture.md

  * marshall the JSON data portion of the REST response into a response model, and
  * return the response data model to the user.

+**High level overview of client workflow**:

+1) User makes an API SDK client call with the required data.
+1) Marshall the data into the request model and convert to request format: URL parameters, headers, payloads.
+1) Make a REST call to the target PRICE endpoint and receive the server response.
+1) Deserialize the JSON response data into the corresponding response model.
+1) Return the response model (object) to the user.

 ### Request Model
 The request model is class that is instantiated based on the client call parameters.
 The request model will serialize the data and provide the necessary methods for transforming the parameters into the various formats required to make the REST call.
 Class methods will do one of the following:
- * take the URL parameters and convert them to a dictionary for conversion to HTTP parameters:
+ * Take the URL parameters and convert them to a dictionary for conversion to HTTP parameters:

         <url>?arg1=val1%arg2=val2

- * take API-specific parameters and build a JSON blob to be sent as the request payload,
+ * Take API-specific parameters and build a JSON blob to be sent as the request payload,
- * take request-specific parameters and build a dictionary for conversion to an API request header.
+ * Take request-specific parameters and build a dictionary for conversion to an API request header:

-       content_type: application/JSON
+       content_type: application/json
        compression:  application/bzip

 ### REST Call
 The REST call is the actual HTTP request made to the server using Python's [Requests](https://requests.readthedocs.io/en/master/) 3rd party library on [pypi](https://pypi.org/).